 2.1 Serving the margins

 In agricultural production, exclusion can occur due to individual characteristics (e.g., Table 2) as well as farm-level features (e.g., production system, degree of farm mechanization).
 This systemic and/or cultural exclusion often translates to omission from agricultural research activities27,39.
 One method for addressing this power disparity is to conduct research with institutionally excluded groups.
 Beyond the direct benefits, this also leverages a researcher’s hegemonic power to culturally label the needs, experiences, and knowledge of the marginalized as equally valuable40.
 It can also inspire solutions that benefit everyone.
-For example, in 1987 a group of farmers formed Practical Farmers of Iowa41 (hereafter referred to as Practical Farmers) as a peer-to-peer learning community42, partially in response to feeling excluded by the Land Grant’s extension systems43.
+For example, in 1987 a group of farmers formed Practical Farmers of Iowa41 (hereafter referred to as Practical Farmers) as a peer-to-peer learning community42, partially in response to being excluded by the Land Grant’s extension systems43.
 By listening to these farmers, a researcher was inspired to study low-input systems, implementing a trial that became an influential, long-term crop diversification experiment44.
-Researcher participation in the Women Food and Agricultural Network45 similarly inspired scientifically insightful activities with women landowners37,38.
+Researcher participation in the Women, Food and Agricultural Network45 similarly inspired scientifically insightful activities with women landowners37,38.
 More recently, Latino farmers in the Midwest have little institutional support, and Practical Farmers launched a Latino Engagement program (Supplemental Information).
 These are select examples, and in US agriculture excluded groups may take many forms, including but not limited to minority, tenant, queer, or immigrant farmers; or organic, low-input, small, diversified, or low-mechanization farms.

 2.2 Leveraging science

 By leveraging their scientific training, agricultural scientists have great potential to contribute to documentation of power imbalances (Table 2), and therefore support their mitigation.
 For example, a series of studies documented significantly longer-term soil degradation and crop yield losses than assumed by the laws dictating required remediation periods accompanying underground pipeline installation 46–48.
-This scientific effort thus documented an important structural power imbalance.
-However, science can also be used to passively implement a power imbalance.
-For example, US Land Grant universities have traditionally wielded unique power in generating nutrient application recommendations using top-down, siloed experiments (that often lack statistical power49) using data that is not made publicly available and without extensive input from the public, farmers, or peer review.
+This scientific effort thus documented an important structural inequality.
+However, science can also be used to passively implement a power inequalitiesbetween the creator and user. .
+For example, US Land Grant universities traditionally wield unique power in generating nutrient application recommendations using top-down, siloed experiments (that often lack statistical power49) using data that is not made publicly available and without extensive input from the public, farmers, or peer review.
 Driven largely by water quality concerns, the public has begun to demand more transparency with regards to agricultural nutrient management in the US, prompting farmers and universities to reimagine how nutrient recommendations are created.
 New programs democratize and contextualize recommendations using open-source methodologies and modern computing power capabilities, while also supporting horizontal knowledge exchange.
 Iowa State University recently launched an ambitious program, the Iowa Nitrogen Initiative, wherein farmers volunteer to perform nitrogen rate trials in their own production contexts50, increasing the relevance of the data driving the recommendations.
 The data will be collectively pooled and used to drive transparently calculated, more nuanced recommendations.
 Similarly, Practical Farmers launched a regional program paying farmers to test nitrogen rates of their choice using replicated trials and sharing their results with the public.
-These efforts are leveraging science to redistribute power more equally amongst farmers, scientists, and the publicscience , but also represent an important and positive shift in awareness regarding detrimental power inequities in previous applications of science.
+These efforts are leveraging science to redistribute power more equitably amongst farmers, scientists, and the public, blurring the lines between science creator and user.
+It also represent an important and positive shift in awareness regarding detrimental power inequities in previous applications of science.

 2.3 Expanding the concept of scientific measurements